JerryLiu-96/geonarrative-second/README.md

 ### 4.3 Setting Up the Web Server
 The web server is a Node.js application that handles requests from the web client, serves the static files of the web client, and provides APIs for the web client to interact with the PostgreSQL database.
 - In the root directory of your project, create a file named `index.js`.
 This file will be the main server file.
-- also in the root directory, create a `.env` file.
+- Also in the root directory, create a `.env` file.
 This file contains URL to your local PostgreSQL database, which is used for development purposes.
 The `.env` file should contain the following:
   ```plaintext
   DATABASE_URL=postgres://username:password@localhost:5432/database_name
   ```
   Replace `username`, `password`, and `database_name` with your PostgreSQL database credentials.
+  > (Optional) You may also want to keep your Mapbox GL JS access token in the `.env` file.
+If you do so, add the following line to the `.env` file:
+    ```plaintext
+    MAPBOX_ACCESS_TOKEN=your_mapbox_access_token
+    ```
-- since the credentials are sensitive information, you should not commit the `.env` file to your GitHub repository.
+- Since the database credentials are sensitive information, you should not commit the `.env` file to your GitHub repository.
+This is why you cannot find a `.env` file in my repository.
 To do so, create a `.gitignore` file in the root directory of your project and add the following line to it:
   ```plaintext
   .env
   ```